10 Highest-Paying Jobs Without a Degree in 2025

 - Estimated job growth (2023–2033): 4%

 - Educational requirements: High school diploma at minimum, though some roles require a college degree.
-Most police and detectives must graduate from their agency’s training program before completing on-the-job training.
+Most police officers and detectives must graduate from their agency’s training program before completing on-the-job training.
 Other requirements vary.

-- Work experience: Career advancement can be influenced by experience, specialized skills, and additional on-the-job training and certifications.
+- Work experience: Career advancement can be influenced by experience, specialized skills and additional on-the-job training and certifications.

 6. Locomotive engineer